christian-eriksson/blubee/README.md

 ## Configuration

-You may configure blubee by passing a custom config using the `-c` option.
+You need to pass a config file using the `-c` option for blubee to know where vital files are.
 This file will hold variables like this:

 ```sh
 RESTORE_BACKUP_PATH=/some/path